Frequently Asked Questions

 A: No. The City of Georgetown does not currently issue permits for a garage or yard sale.
 However, according to the Texas State Comptroller, any person holding more than 2 sales a year is considered to be operating a business and is required to pay sales tax on items sold.
 Therefore, If more than two sales are held, a resident is operating a resale business out of their home and may be in violation of City ordinances regulating home occupantions.
 Also, see Garage and Yard Sale Signs under Common Violations for restrictions on placing signs for your sale.

-Q: How do Code Enforcement Officers enforce City Ordinances and Codes?
+Q: How do Code Compliance Officers enforce City Ordinances and Codes?

 Q: If it can’t be seen, is it a violation?